Food Delivery Service and Restaurant: Friend or Foe?

 Date Written: December 11, 2019

 With emerging food delivery services, customers can hire delivery workers to pick up food on their behalf and deliver it to them.
 To investigate the long-term impact of food delivery services on the restaurant industry, we model a restaurant serving food to customers as a stylized single-server queue with two streams of customers.
 One stream consists of tech-savvy customers who have access to a food delivery service platform.
 The other stream consists of traditional customers who are not tech-savvy enough to use a food delivery service and only walk in by themselves.
 We study a Stackelberg game, in which the restaurant first sets the price of the food, the same for online and offline customers; the food delivery platform then sets the delivery fee; and, last, rational customers decide whether to walk in, balk, or use a food delivery service if they have access to one.
-We show that the food delivery platform does not necessarily increase demand for the restaurant but just changes the decomposition of customers, as the segment of tech-savvy customers grows.
+We show that the food delivery platform does not necessarily increase demand for the restaurant but may just change the composition of customers, as the segment of tech-savvy customers grows.
 Hence, paying the platform for bringing in customers may hurt the restaurant's profitability.
 We demonstrate that a one-way revenue-sharing contract with a price ceiling or a two-way revenue-sharing contract can coordinate the system and create a win-win.
-Furthermore, under no coordination between the restaurant and the food delivery platform, we show, somewhat surprisingly, that more customers having access to food delivery service (while the amount of the walk-in customers is fixed) may hurt the food delivery platform and the society, when food delivery service is sufficiently convenient and the food delivery platform's deliveryman pool is large enough.
-This is because the restaurant can increase the food price and become a ghost kitchen, only serving online orders and leaving little surpluses to the food delivery platform.
-But this would not happen when the deliveryman pool could be capped.
+Furthermore, under conditions of no coordination between the restaurant and the food delivery platform, we show, somewhat surprisingly, that more customers having access to a food delivery service may hurt the food delivery platform itself and the society, when the food delivery service is sufficiently convenient and the pool of delivery workers is large enough.
+This is because the restaurant can become a delivery-only kitchen and raise its food price by focusing on food-delivery customers only, leaving little surplus for the food delivery platform and consumers.
+But this would not happen when the pool of delivery workers could be capped.
 It is implied that limiting the number of delivery workers provides a simple yet effective means for the food delivery platform to improve its own profit while benefiting social welfare at the same time.

 Suggested Citation: Suggested Citation